sooraj14072001/TEAM-GENOMICS-ONE/README.md

 <br>

-## Project Title: "Exome Sequencing Data Analysis for diagnosing a genetic disease" :computer:
+## Project Title: "Exome Sequencing Data Analysis for Diagnosing Genetic Disorders" :computer:
 Have a look at the ***New state-of-the-art molecular diagnostic genetic test-"Exome Sequencing"***

 There are around 180,000 exons in humans, with a total length of approximately 30 million base pairs (30 Mb).
 Thus, while accounting for only 1% of the human genome, the exome is thought to include up to 85% of all disease-causing mutations. **Exome sequencing**, as an alternative to whole-genome sequencing in the detection of genetic disease, is less expensive while yet covering significantly more potential disease-causing variant sites than genotyping arrays.
 This is especially important in the case of rare genetic conditions, since the causal variations may present in the human population at too low a frequency to be included on genotyping arrays.